MSFT-davidgregory/ADFSHydrationToolkit/README.md

 ## Prerequisites:
  - ADFS 2016 or higher
  - Ensure both /13/usernamemixed and /2005/usernamemixed endpoints are enabled.
- - Connect Health for ADFS has to be installed
+ - Connect Health for ADFS has to be installed on all ADFS servers.

 ## Steps to Install and Run